thanhlct/alex/alex/components/simulator/user_simulator/README.rst

 slot_table_field_mapping
 -----------------
 This section is used for defining data source for each slot.
 It is encoded by a python dict with keys are strings presenting slot names, and the value of each key (slot) is a list containing diferent data sources for fetching values for this slot.
-The list may contain either one or many tuples and/or one or  many function.
+The list may contain either one or many tuples and/or one or  many functions.
 In the case of tuple, it will contains two elements corresponding the table name and the field which the slot can receive its values from.
 Otherwiser, in the case of function, the simulator will call the funtion generating the values for this slot.
 If there are many bindings in the list, a combination ofall values will be considered during sumulation.

 In the below is an example defining data bindings for two slots, ``street`` and ``departure_time``.
-In which street is mapped to two data souces, one from table *cities* and another form ``places``, and the second slot, ``departure_time``, has values which will be dynamically generated from a function.
+In which street is mapped to two data souces, one from table *cities* and another form *places*, and the second slot, ``departure_time``, has values which will be dynamically generated from a function.

 ::